Skip to content

 Configure the override.properties file

-Add this configuration to the override.properties file:
+Add these configurations to the override.properties file:

 1